seancorfield/logging4j2/README.md

-A Clojure wrapper for log4j2, intended as a partial replacement for [`clojure.tools.logging`](https://github.com/clojure/tools.logging), that supports MDC (mapped diagnostic context) and markers directly, in a Clojure-friendly manner.
+A Clojure wrapper for log4j2, intended as a partial replacement for [`clojure.tools.logging`](https://github.com/clojure/tools.logging), that supports MDC (mapped diagnostic context), NDC (nested diagnostic context) and markers directly, in a Clojure-friendly manner.

 This library explicitly depends on log4j2 and all of the bridge libraries that route other logging frameworks to log4j2 (jcl, jul, log4j 1.x, slf4j 1.x and 2.x).